 - Finishing: Panels are cut to size, sealed with weather-resistant edges, and coated for enhanced durability.

-In the UAE, manufacturers adhere to international standards like ISO 9001 for quality management, ensuring panels meet local regulatory requirements for energy efficiency and safety.
+In DUBAI, manufacturers adhere to international standards like ISO 9001 for quality management, ensuring panels meet local regulatory requirements for energy efficiency and safety.
 The process is highly automated, allowing for consistent production and customization to meet project-specific needs.

-In the UAE, sandwich panel cabins are designed to address local challenges:
+In DUBAI, sandwich panel cabin are designed to address local challenges:

-- Climate: The insulating cores combat extreme heat, reducing reliance on air conditioning and supporting the UAE’s sustainability goals.
+- Climate: The insulating cores combat extreme heat, reducing reliance on air conditioning and supporting DUBAI’s sustainability goals.

 - Regulations: Panels comply with standards set by Dubai Municipality, Abu Dhabi Quality and Conformity Council, and Estidama, ensuring energy efficiency and safety.